I am an ESL teacher, and I mostly write resources for other ESL teachers. I am especially interested in obscure topics.

-Split the class into groups of 4.
+Split the class into groups of four.
 Cut up the sentences from the table below and hand them out to the groups, keeping a copy of the questions for yourself.
-Tell them to ask 1 student a question per slip of paper and to vary who they ask.
+Tell them to ask one student a question per slip of paper and to vary who they ask.

 Who Asked That?
 Cards